Learning from the lived experiences of pedestrians

 What is QPED?

-The Qualitative Pedestrian Environments Data (QPED) Toolkit helps communities and decision makers better understand neighborhood walkability from the perspective of a different kind of expert: the people out walking in their communities.
+The Qualitative Pedestrian Environments Data (QPED) Toolkit helps communities and decision makers better understand neighborhood walkability from the perspective of a different kind of expert -- the people out walking in their communities -- through brief structured on-street interviews.

-QPED is a simple yet powerful toolkit of community engagement and data collection tools, protocols, and trainings for use by researchers, agencies, and community organizations to help identify holistic strategies for improving neighborhood walkability in different community contexts.
+QPED is a simple, modifiable, and powerful toolkit of community engagement and data collection tools, protocols, and trainings for use by researchers, agencies, and community organizations.
+The tools are designed to help users identify holistic strategies for improving neighborhood walkability in different community contexts.

 Start Using QPED in your Community